 - Ordinal types.
 The deal is often numerical and assigned to categorize with some natural order (e.g., small/medium/big, 1 to 10 score).

 Quantitative Data Definition

 Quantitative data is the information provided in numbers or counts.
 All data set is associated with a unique numerical value.
 That’s why the quantitative data type is also called numerical data.
 The main questions it answers are: How much and How many.

-For example, it may be used for an indirect assessment of website usability.
+It may be used for an indirect assessment of website usability.
 These are analytics, click-through rates, number of errors, and other website metrics.
 Whereas qualitative data directly describes the issues, quantitative data types are numbers that require a broader context for analysis.
 This is a tremendous difference.
-For example, if you know that 50% of users don’t complete the website form, what does it mean?
+What does it mean if you know that 50% of users don’t complete the website form?
 Is this a good or bad indicator?
 To explain this during the analysis, quantitative data types are often compared to reference point data.
 This helps to understand whether the recorded value means positive or negative and track the differences between values.

 Quantitative Data Types